Fixed Mindset vs. Growth Mindset

 Influences on Personal Development

 Dweck found that the mindset you take affects how you live your life.
-She discovered your mindset shapes your attitude and creates your entire of what is attainable.
+She discovered your mindset shapes your attitude and creates your entire perception of what is attainable.
 She believes what you think and how you think determines your behavior and thus predicts your success.

 Characteristics of the Fixed Mindset